Markets in Financial Instruments Directive 2014/65/EU (“MiFID II”)

-Increased equity market transparency – For the first time, MiFID II establishes a comprehensive set of transparency rules for non-equity instruments such as bonds, structured finance products, emission allowances and derivatives.
+Increased equity market transparency – MiFID II establishes a comprehensive set of transparency rules for non-equity instruments such as bonds, structured finance products, emission allowances and derivatives.

-High-frequency trading – MiFID II will introduce controls for algorithmic trading activities, and in particular for firms using high frequency trading techniques, which have dramatically increased the speed of trading so as to limit any potential risks these activities may entail.
+High-frequency trading – MiFID II introduced controls for algorithmic trading activities, and in particular for firms using high frequency trading techniques, which have dramatically increased the speed of trading so as to limit any potential risks these activities may entail.

 Commodity derivatives markets – MiFID II provides for strengthened supervisory powers, and a harmonised position limits regime for commodity derivatives, to improve transparency, support orderly pricing and prevent market abuse.

-Competition in trading and clearing – A new framework will improve conditions for competition in the trading and clearing of financial instruments.
+Competition in trading and clearing – MiFID II framework improves conditions for competition in the trading and clearing of financial instruments.
 This is essential for the integration of efficient and safe EU capital markets.